thisfred/val/README.rst

 Types
 -----

-Types that will validate anything that is an instance of the type:
+Types will validate anything that is an instance of the type:

 .. code:: python